websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/using-mvc/using-localized-messages-in-an-mvc-portlet.md

     You should see the welcome message header from the example.

-1. This example project also includes locales for Portuguese and Japanese.
+1. The example project also includes locales for Portuguese and Japanese.
 For example, use the language selector to select Brazilian Portuguese or Japanese to see the welcome message.

     ![The example shows locales for Portuguese and Japanese.](./using-localized-messages-in-an-mvc-portlet/images/02.png)

 Now that you've seen the example, let's see how it works.

-## Walk Through the Example

-### Create the Language Properties File
+## Create the Language Properties File

 Create a `Language.properties` file and add it to your module's `src/main/resources/content` folder.
 In the file define the keys you will use in your MVC portlet.

 Language property files for other locales can also be included in the folder.
 For example, to include language keys for Japanese, add a `Language_ja.properties` file to the folder.

-### Create the JSP File
+## Create the JSP File

 Create your JSP file and add it to your module's `/src/main/resources/META-INF/resources` folder.